jim-collier/x9git/project/backlog.md

 		- Note against the old builds: only input and output parity matters now, so mirroring their structure is not a reason to keep any of this.
 		- Done: the run's state is a struct passed to the command functions; every failure returns an error and main is the only place that exits; the tab-delimited sort became typed records.
 4529 lines rewritten, output byte-identical (617/268/27 all green, parity unchanged).

-	- ✅ Directive review 20260819 item 22: there are no Go tests at all.
+	- ✅ Code Review 20260819a item 22: there are no Go tests at all.
 		- The whole suite is external.
 The pure string functions - remote parsing, config values, path canonicalization, tag matching - have a lot of edge cases and nothing exercises them directly.
 		- Done: unit tests for the parsing, the config and folder matching, the URL shapes, the version bump, the includeIf ordering and the output framing. `go test ./...` gates in stage 2.

-	- ✅ Directive review 20260819 item 23: add a linter config so the review findings become gates.
+	- ✅ Code Review 20260819a item 23: add a linter config so the review findings become gates.
 		- gofmt, vet and staticcheck are clean and gated already.
 A config file would add the checks that caught the rest: unchecked errors, shadowed builtins, and the naming convention below.
 		- Done: `src-go/.golangci.yml` - errcheck, ineffassign, predeclared, unconvert, revive (var-naming, redefines-builtin-id, and three flow rules).
 Probe-gated in stage 1 like staticcheck.

-	- ✅ Directive review 20260819 item 24: internal names do not follow Go's convention for initialisms.
+	- ✅ Code Review 20260819a item 24: internal names do not follow Go's convention for initialisms.
 		- Twenty-six of them, all unexported, all internal.
 No effect on output or arguments.
 		- Done: URL, SSH and HTTPS spelled the Go way throughout.
 No effect on output or arguments.

-	- ✅ Directive review 20260819 item 25: five discarded errors want either handling or a reason.
+	- ✅ Code Review 20260819a item 25: five discarded errors want either handling or a reason.
 		- Three of them set environment variables that decide the whole account selection.
 		- Done: the three that decide account selection now stop the run; the temp-dir removal and the readability probe say in one line why they discard theirs.

 	- Also in the same round, and unnumbered: the defects a first pass turned up.

-	- From a review against the standing directives, 20260819.
+	- From the first 20260819a pass.
 Everything below was checked against the code, not inferred. gofmt, vet, staticcheck and the suite (617/0) are all clean, so none of this is tool-visible.

 	- ✅ Twenty regression checks reported on the terminal they were run from, not on the code.
 		- The harnesses pinned git's config files and gitsby's own config file.
 Two inputs outrank all of those and arrive from any ordinary working terminal: `GIT_CONFIG_COUNT` with its numbered keys beats every config file, a repo-local one included, and an inherited `GH_TOKEN` is what a gh call reports back.